wirt-ee/wirt-ee.github.io/docs/notes/varia.md

 title: Varia
 ---
 ##Verify SHA-256 checksum
-To put a long story short.
+To put an almost successful scam story short.
 Do not trust what you see!
-It may be a semi-legitimate scam from known sources.
+It may be a "legitimate" document from known sources.
 For the bare minimum, ask for data integrity verifications using the SHA-256 (SHA-2 family with a digest length of 256 bits).
 Data providers can so easily generate and publish hashes without even thinking about GDPR.
 Let's step through a simple example.